rails/rails/guides/source/configuring.md

 Configuring Rails Applications
 ==============================

 This guide covers the configuration and initialization features available to Rails applications.

-By referring to this guide, you will be able to:
+After reading this guide, you will know:

 * Adjust the behavior of your Rails applications.
 * Add additional code to be run at application start time.